parsonsmatt/parsonsmatt.github.io/_posts/2017-07-27-inverted_mocking.markdown

 One of the advantages for `mtl` type classes or `Eff` freer monads is that you can swap implementations and run the same program on different underlying interpretations.
 This is cool!
 However, it's an extremely heavy weight technique, with a ton of complexity.
-I've recently gravitated to mostly doing everything in this sort of transformer:
+I've recently gravitated to mostly doing everything in this sort of type:

 ```haskell
 newtype App a = App { unApp :: ReaderT AppCtx IO a }